In a divorce, who usually gets the house?

 Temporary orders tell the parties what they must do during this period, including appointing parents as conservators of the children, deciding when and where visitation will take place and awarding use of property, including the family home.

 The first step in determining who will get the home when the divorce is final is to find out which of the parties want the house.
 Some will, others won’t.
-Then you must ascertain who will be able to afford the house, including mortgages payments, taxes and insurance, utilities and upkeep.
+Then you must ascertain who will be able to afford the house, including mortgage payments, taxes and insurance, utilities and upkeep.

 Don’t let emotion control you